encse/adventure-time/README.md

 The site has a few hidden items to discover and a text adventure felt like a nice addition.
 With the hope to bring back the feel of the classic genre for the 5 minutes one might want to spend on it.

-The game starts with the promising `- Ouch, that hurts!
+The plot starts with the promising `Ouch, that hurts!
 What's this darkness?
 Where is everyone?` question and the player is expected to investigate the situation.
 It's a bit corny, but consider it to be a little parody made with ❤️.

 The game is written in TypeScript.
 The interaction follows the traditional verb + object pattern.